frebib/the-kuruma-sutra/5-pacific-standard.md

 * Kill all police and continue round corner
 * Destroy police car that rushes in and two sitting on road
 * All cross.
 One player watch back for car that appears after crossing road
-* Merc last car at end of alley.
+* Merc last car at end of alley
-* One player
+* One player needs to clear the car that spawns behind after crossing
+* There is a chance for two cops to spawn around the house by the bikes.
+* Resupply armour, take bikes round left into the next corner.
+* Climb the bank, over the hedge & into the appartment
+* All move into the garage, into the Kuruma
+* Follow the western highway up to the boat and take out to sea